MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 > [!NOTE]
 >
-> * Currently, generate a deep link to share content to stage in meetings is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+> * Currently, the deep link to share content to stage in meetings is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+We are working on UX improvements that will be available before the end of the year.
 > * Deep link to share content to stage in meeting is supported in Teams desktop client only.

 When a deep link is selected in an app by a user who is part of an ongoing meeting, then the app is shared to the stage and a permission pop-up window appears.
 Users can grant permissions for the participants, such as co-editing a document or collaborating with an app.